colinhacks/devii/README.md

 <br/>
 <br/>
 <br/>

 A dev blog starter for 2020.

-Get started quickly with Next.js + React + TypeScript + Markdown + syntax highlighting.
+- Works as a Markdown static-site generator out of the box
+- Supports static exporting and hot reload (powered by Next.js)
+- Makes it easy to write custom pages/code in React + TypeScript
+- Out of the box support for code blocks with syntax highlighting

-Check out the blog post describing the motivation + design of this project at [https://vriad.com/blog/devii](https://vriad.com/blog/devii).
+Read more about the motivation + design behind Devii at [https://vriad.com/blog/devii](https://vriad.com/blog/devii).

-### Powered by Next.js

-The core of this repo is [Next.js](https://https://nextjs.org).
-We chose Next.js because it's the simplest, most elegant way to generate a static version of a React-based website.
-Check out the documentation [here](https://nextjs.org/docs) to make sure it's the right choice for your project.

 ## Get started